typedb/typedb/docs/pages/academy/6-analytics/3-graph-analytics.md

 ## A few words before going on
 As you will see, it is quite straightforward to perform graph analytics with Grakn.
 There are two caveats though:

-  1. GRAKN is not a graph database, so to forse a knowledge graphd with a underlying hypergraph structure into a graph in order to perform graph analytics requires some getting used to.
+  1. GRAKN is not a graph database, so to force a knowledge graph with a underlying hypergraph structure into a graph in order to perform graph analytics requires some getting used to.
   2. Actually using the results of graph analytics queries requires some programming expertise (except for the shortest path).
 So this is probably the most advanced topic covered so far in the Academy.

-To cast GRAKN hyper-relational knowledge graphs as a graph, imagine that each concept (i.e. an entity, a relationship or an attribute) is a node in your graph and two nodes are connected via an edge if there is a relationship in which both concept play a role.
+Imagine that each concept (i.e. an entity, a relationship or an attribute) is a node in your graph and two nodes are connected via an edge if there is a relationship in which both concept play a role.
 This is easier to visualise in some cases and requires a bit more imagination in some other, but it is quite natural.

 One last thing to keep in mind is that each Graph Analytics query type is different, so the results will look different for each query type.
 We will look at them one by one in the following sections.